asHauptmann/multiscale/README.md

 Note: We can only upload codes without the training data due to size restrictions.
 Reference to data sources will be made in the respective folder.

-- 19 May 2020: First commit, 2D codes for mayo CT data uploaded
+- 19 May 2020: First commit, 2D codes for mayo CT data uploaded.
+               Additionally added one example for random ellipse phantom